department-of-veterans-affairs/vets-design-system-documentation/src/_about/for-developers.md

 ## Contributing experimental design code
 This document explains the process for contributing code for experimental designs and the reasoning behind that process.

-If you haven't read it already, refer to the [experimental design page](/experimental-design) for more information about the full process.
+If you haven't read it already, refer to the [contributing to the design system]({{ site.baseurl }}/about/contributing-to-the-design-system) page for more information about the full process.

 ### Writing experimental design code
 Each experimental design should: